cyekov/Obfvious/README.md

 ## Why?

-Shadow was incepted as part of my research on executable similarity and specifically malware similarity (TODO: cite).
-I wanted to examin how reliant are static AV engines (exposed through VirusTotal (TM)) on meta data such as hard-coded strings and debug info.
+Shadow was incepted during my [research on executable similarity](https://nimrodpar.github.io/posts/firmup-paper/).
+I was contemplating using the technique for malware similarity, and wanted to examin how reliant are static AV engines (exposed through VirusTotal (TM)) on meta data such as hard-coded strings and debug info.

-It can also be of use to software authors that want to protect their code from RE.
+I open sourced Shadow as a tool for other researchers interested in binary and malware analysis.

 ## Notes
 * As opposed to many tools build upon LLVM, Shadow is *not* implemented as a pass, but instead coded as an integral part of CLang.
 To the best of my knowledge, you can’t at this point create an out-of-source LLVM pass on windows.